thuongvu/CSSPractice/README.md

 * "slideshare" - a clone of http://www.slideshare.net.
 NOT representative of my own independent work.
 * "wired" - a clone of http://wired.com.
 NOT representative of my own independent work.
 * "cssNavbar" - following a css-only navbar tutorial from http://tutorialzine.com/2010/06/css3-minimalistic-navigation-menu/.
 NOT representative of my own independent work.
+* "navbar2" - following a css-only navbar tutorial from http://line25.com/tutorials/how-to-create-a-pure-css-dropdown-menu.
+NOT representative of my own independent work.